Exness List of Supported & Banned Countries

 What Exness Has to Offer

 We always have to look at a company’s regulatory status whenever we review them.
-Exness is regulated by the CySEC, the FCA, the FSA, the FSCA, and the FSC.
+Exness is regulated by the FSCA in South Africa, the CMA in Kenya, the JSC in Jordan and the FSC in Seychelles, among others.
 This means that multiple regulators watch their every move to ensure they obey the law.
 Note that regulated brokers can also break the law.
 However, having numerous regulators like this is a sign that a company is willing to operate within set rules and regulations.

-Sadly, these impressive features are not available to traders worldwide.
-Exness does not accept clients from all countries.
-Above is a look at the countries from which Exness does not accept clients.
+However, these benefits are not available to traders in every country.
+Exness does not accept clients from all regions.
+Above is a list of countries where Exness does not accept clients.

 Some Great Alternatives to Exness

-Pepperstone - (Alternative for UK, EU and International Traders)
+Pepperstone - (Alternative for UK, EU, AU and International Traders)

 Pepperstone stands out as a top-tier alternative to Exness.
 They are a reputable global broker with a strong track record and a presence in 174 countries.
 Established in 2010, this broker holds regulatory licenses from various institutions.
 These include the FCA in the UK, the CySEC in Cyprus, the ASIC in Australia, and the BaFin in Germany, among others.
 Additionally, Pepperstone offers a wide range of trading instruments, including CFDs on forex, indices, commodities, cryptocurrencies, currency indices, ETFs, and shares.